Azure security management and monitoring overview

 - How to install and configure Symantec Endpoint Protection on a Windows VM

-Azure Multi-factor authentication (MFA) is a method of authentication that requires the use of more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
-MFA helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
-It delivers strong authentication via a range of verification options—phone call, text message, or mobile app notification or verification code and third party OATH tokens.
+Multi-Factor Authentication helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
+It delivers strong authentication via a range of verification options (phone call, text message, or mobile app notification or verification code) and third-party OATH tokens.

 - What is Azure Multi-Factor Authentication?